 Immigrants and refugees from all over the world have brought their unique, diverse traditions to popular holidays in the United States.
 Some, like the Swahili names of Kwanzaa candles and the Scottish New Year’s Eve song Auld Lang Syne, have obvious international roots.
 Others, like mistletoe at Christmas, jack-o-lanterns at Halloween and chocolate bunnies at Easter, may surprise you with their origins.
-Read on to learn just some of the ways immigration has shaped our celebration of Easter, Halloween, Hannukah, Christmas, Kwanzaa and New Year’s Eve.
+Read on to learn just some of the ways immigration has shaped our celebration of Labor Day, Halloween, Veteran’s Day, Thanksgiving, Hanukkah, Christmas, Kwanzaa, New Year’s Eve and Easter.

 The United States’ spookiest holiday has its roots in an ancient Celtic festival known as “Samhain,” during which people would build bonfires, don animal skins and celebrate the harvest.
 The Christian holiday All-Soul’s Day, contributed other traditions to Halloween, most notably trick-or-treating.
 On All-Soul’s Day, poor families in England went door-to-door to beg for “soul cakes” in exchange for a promise to pray for the household’s departed family members.
 As time went on, the practice evolved to include children from any background going door-to-door in search of treats, money and even ale.
 All-Soul’s Day, widely observed in England, and Samhain, primarily practiced among Celts, effectively merged to form Halloween.